TheHive-Project/Cortex-Analyzers/analyzers/ClusterHawk/README.md

 ## Prerequisites

-- ClusterHawk account with **Hobby tier or higher subscription** (API access not available on Basic plans)
+- ClusterHawk account with **Team tier or higher subscription** (API access not available on Basic plans)
 - At least one **pre-trained model** in your ClusterHawk account
 - Valid API key generated from your ClusterHawk profile (shown for 30 seconds only)